Skip to main content

 Testosterone Replacement Therapy for Men

-For men experiencing symptoms associated with declining testosterone levels, often referred to as andropause or hypogonadism, (TRT) can be a transformative intervention.
+For men experiencing symptoms associated with declining testosterone levels, often referred to as andropause or hypogonadism, Testosterone Replacement Therapy (TRT) can be a transformative intervention.
 Symptoms such as persistent fatigue, reduced muscle mass, increased body fat, diminished libido, and mood changes frequently respond favorably to appropriate testosterone support.
-The standard protocol often involves weekly intramuscular injections of Testosterone Cypionate, typically at a concentration of 200mg/ml.
-This method provides a stable and consistent delivery of the hormone, avoiding the peaks and troughs associated with less frequent dosing.

-Another critical consideration in male is the management of estrogen levels.
+Another critical consideration in male hormone optimization is the management of estrogen levels.
 Testosterone can convert into estrogen through the enzyme aromatase, and elevated estrogen in men can lead to undesirable effects such as gynecomastia, water retention, and mood disturbances.
 To mitigate this, an aromatase inhibitor like Anastrozole is often prescribed, typically as an oral tablet twice weekly.

 This medication helps to block the conversion of testosterone to estrogen, maintaining a healthier balance.
 In some cases, Enclomiphene may also be incorporated to support LH and FSH levels, further aiding in the preservation of natural testicular function.